j-desilva/travel-blog/content/blog/kosciuszko-series/02-gravity-biking/index.md

 ---

 ## Intro
 What the heck is it?
-I don't know either until I researched things to do at Thredbo during the summer.
+I didn't know either until I researched things to do at Thredbo during the summer.

 ## Getting there